HEALTHY HEART TIPS FOR HEART MONTH

 - Find out about our fitness and exercise programs

-Aileen Kent is a Personal Trainer at INLIV passionate about educating and empowering people to achieve their health and wellness goals using a customised holistic approach.
+Aileen Kent is a Personal Trainer at INLIV.
+She is passionate about educating and empowering people to achieve their health and wellness goals using a customized holistic approach.
 Aileen holds a Personal Fitness Training Diploma from Mount Royal University, a Group Fitness Trainer Certificate from the Alberta Fitness Leadership Certification Association and a Holistic Nutrition Diploma from the Canadian School of Natural Nutrition.